 If you’re reading this, you have the internet, right?
 That means there’s no excuse not to be listening to your target language – right now!

 There is no shortage of completely free content in almost every language in the world.
 Apps such as TuneIn Radio let you access thousands of global radio stations for free, wherever you’re based.
 You can filter by language or country to easily find something to listen to.
+And here’s a list of 25+ Japanese podcasts at every level, from beginner to native.

 Once you’ve found a source you like, listen away!
 Don’t worry if you don’t understand everything just yet.
 You’re tuning in your ears to the sounds of the language.